 Catch the spirit of the holidays and lots of throws at this Mardi Gras-style parade in downtown New Orleans.
-The fun begins at 1 p.m.
 Learn more.

-Come out to Lafayette Square for the tricentennial year celebration of Luna Fete, sponsored by the Arts Council New Orleans.
+Come out to Lafayette Square for Luna Fete, sponsored by the Arts Council New Orleans.
 Enjoy light projections, illuminated installations and more.
 Learn more.

-Come all ye faithful to Jackson Square for this beloved tradition.
+Come all ye faithful to Jackson Square for this beloved tradition, a gift to the city from the Patio Planters of the Vieux Carré since 1946.
 Candles and song sheets are provided.
 Learn more.

 Join us in the New Orleans Convention Center for NOLA Christmas Fest.
 Enjoy ice skating, ice sliding, bouncing on giant inflatables, and more.
 Learn more.

 Experience an exciting Louisiana tradition - the lighting of the bonfires on the banks of the Mississippi River to guide Papa Noel.
 Gray Line Tours offers round-trip narrated motor coach transportation to Bayou Country to view the bonfires.
 Learn more.